julienc91/julienc_io/tests/README.md

 ## Continuous Integration

+These tests are integrated into the project's CI/CD pipeline using GitHub Actions.
+The workflow:

+1. Builds the project
+2. Starts the preview server
+3. Runs the Playwright tests against the built site
+4. Uploads the test report as an artifact

-These tests can be integrated into a CI/CD pipeline.
-The configuration is set up to handle CI environments with the `process.env.CI` variable.
+In the CI environment, only the Chromium tests are run to save time.
+The configuration is set up to handle CI environments with the `process.env.CI` variable, which adjusts settings like retries and parallelism.

+You can view the workflow configuration in [.github/workflows/ci.yml](../.github/workflows/ci.yml).